Slamy/Yaumataca/doc/adding_gamepads.md

 ```

 Get yourself some inspiration from the other handlers.
 Get creative!
-The `GamepadReport` must be filled with button states.
+The `GamepadReport` must be filled with button states:

 ```c++
 bool fire : 1;          ///< Fire1